Travel Card Policies and Procedures

 All changes to existing credit card merchant category code (MCC) assignments or transaction limits must be requested in writing with authorization from the appropriate manager.
 The request must indicate whether the charges are temporary or permanent and include the business purpose for the modifications.

 In an effort to better manage the University's risks associated with our VISA card program, all VISA cards with cash withdraw option, no restrictions and/or with purchase limits above our standard card limits must be reauthorized annually.
 Reauthorization forms are sent directly to individual cardholder's for completion.
 The cardholder must provide the business purpose to support their continued need for modified parameters and sign the reauthorization form.
 Authorization signatures are required by the cardholder's direct supervisor as well as the VP, Dean or Department Head.
 The co-administrators will facilitate in the final review and approval.

 16. What is Fraud

 External Fraud is when a third party processes unauthorized transactions with a lost, stolen, or counterfeit card or with stolen account information.
-As soon as external fraud is identified, the card is closed to prevent further unauthorized activity; a new card is issued immediately.
+As soon as external fraud is identified, notify JPMorgan immediately.
+Your card will be closed to prevent further unauthorized activity; a new card is issued.